UntitledModGame/umg-mods/properties/initial_planning.md

 local prop = properties.get(ent, "speed")
 -- or something similar to this...?
 ```
-Internally, this would call `xy:getSpeed` and all the other questions.
+Internally, this would call `positions:getSpeed` and all the other questions.
 This would allow us to have our cake and eat it too.

 (If entity has a `.speed` component though, it returns that instead.)